MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/New-MgIdentityGovernanceAccessReviewDecisionInstanceStage.md

   - `[UserConsentRequestId <String>]`: key: id of userConsentRequest
   - `[UserId <String>]`: key: id of user

-REVIEWERS <IMicrosoftGraphAccessReviewReviewerScope\[]>: This collection of access review scopes is used to define who the reviewers are.
+REVIEWERS <IMicrosoftGraphAccessReviewReviewerScope[]>: This collection of access review scopes is used to define who the reviewers are.
 For examples of options for assigning reviewers, see Assign reviewers to your access review definition using the Microsoft Graph API.
   - `[Query <String>]`: The query specifying who will be the reviewer.
 See table for examples.
   - `[QueryRoot <String>]`: In the scenario where reviewers need to be specified dynamically, this property is used to indicate the relative source of the query.
 This property is only required if a relative query, for example, ./manager, is specified.
 Possible value: decisions.
   - `[QueryType <String>]`: The type of query.
 Examples include MicrosoftGraph and ARM.

-## RELATED LINKS

 ## RELATED LINKS